catppuccin/userstyles/docs/src/content/docs/contributing/guides/images-and-svgs.md

 > Make sure the quotes in `escape('')` are single quotes, not double quotes (`escape("")`), before pasting the SVG contents.
 Using double quotes will not work as double quotes are also used in the contents of SVGs.

 > [!WARNING]
-> The `Invalid % without number` error may appear until an interpolated color is added in the SVG contents (as is detailed below).
+> The error `Invalid % without number` appears until an interpolated color is added in the SVG contents.
+This is covered in the following section.

 Now, replace any colors in the SVG with their respective Catppuccin variants.
 For example, take the following SVG icon for Twitter: